helsingborg-stad/attachment-revisions/README.md

-# Attachment Revisions
+# Media Replacer

-Enables document revisions for the attachment post type
+Replace media files in the media gallery (attachments)